salah0eldin/AA_Embedded_Diploma_Projects/README.md

   - User input via buttons and keypad
   - Display output on 7-segment displays and LCDs

-Contributions
-Contributions to improve the code and documentation are welcome!
-Please adhere to the project's contribution guidelines.

 Acknowledgments
 This project incorporates concepts and implementations learned during my embedded systems diploma, with inspiration and partial code derived from other repositories.
 Special thanks to https://github.com/MasameEh/PIC18F4620_Drivers/ for their contributions to the community.